-By calling 8-1-1 you can speak to a health services navigator, who can connect you with a registered nurse, registered dietitian, or a pharmacist for assistance with managing your health concerns or those of your family.
+By calling 8-1-1 you can speak to a health services navigator, who can connect you with a registered nurse, registered dietitian, qualified exercise professional, or a pharmacist for assistance with managing your health concerns or those of your family.

 However, we recognize that you may also want to talk about the care you or your family has already received or is receiving.
 We recognize you may also have questions for the Ministry of Health.
 The below important contact information will help you determine who you can talk to about your questions or concerns.

 If you have a concern with the care you or a family member has received, speak directly to the person who provided or will be providing the service.
 It is best to deal with your question or concern when and where they occur.

 If the response from the health care provider or facility that provided the service does not address your question or concern fully, or you would like to make a formal care quality complaint contact the Patient Care Quality Office in your area or the health care facility.